geofLegrand/vpc_module/README.md

 ## Number of availability zone

 - The availability zones must be less than 3.
-It's mean that the number can be `1` or `2`.
+It's mean that the number can be `1` to `3`.
     - `nbr_azs = 2`

 ## Number of subnets

   The subnets are divided into two.
 The public subnets `nbr_pub_sub_blocks` and the private subnets `nbr_prv_sub_blocks`.
-- The Number of private subnets.Your private subnets must be in `1` and `4`
+- The Number of private subnets.Your private subnets must be in `1` and `xxxxx`
-- The Number of public subnets.Your public subnets must be in `1` and `2`
+- The Number of public subnets.Your public subnets must be in `1` and `3`